Rouslan/NTracer/README.rst

 dimensions hard-coded, which offer better performance by avoiding the looping and heap allocation that the generic versions require.

 The main goal is to aid in the visualization of higher-dimensional space.
+Note that this ray-tracer has a very limited feature-set and is not as efficient as it could be for 3D.

 There is special support for Pygame, but it is not a requirement.
 However, the included example scripts, hypercube.py and polytope.py, depend on it.